nus-cs2113-AY2122S1/ip/docs/README.md

 The number of spaces between the `event`/`/at` keyword and the description/event timeframe does not matter, however the `/at` keyword must be present.

+If the time is entered in the format `YYYY-MM-DD HH:MM`, the time will be stored as a LocalDateTime object.

 Example of usage:

 `event CS2113 lecture /at Friday 4-6pm` <br/>
 `eventCS2113 lecture/atFriday 4-6pm` <br/>
-`event  CS2113 lecture  /at   Friday 4-6pm`
+`event  CS2113 lecture  /at   Friday 4-6pm` <br/>
+`event CS2113 lecture /at 2021-10-01 16:00`

 Expected outcome: